 Woman accused in daughter’s death moved to jail in Illinois

-BELLEVILLE, Ill.
-(AP) _ A woman accused of concealing the death of her 6-year-old daughter is now jailed in Illinois.
+BELLEVILLE, Ill. – A woman accused of concealing the death of her 6-year-old daughter is now jailed in Illinois.

 The Belleville News-Democrat reports that 35-year-old Elizabeth Quate was booked into the St. Clair County Jail in Belleville Sunday after being moved from Las Vegas.